meta-gp/docs/README.md

 git clone git@github.com/meta-gp/<repo>
 ```

+Some projects may have private repository dependencies, for example `mgp-sim` has `mgp-db` as a dependency; this requires `ssh-agent` setup as above for installing dependencies, e.g. with `poetry`.

 ### Code base

 1. Do not push to `main` branch directly, always work with pull requests on development branches (usually `dev`)